Nurses Can Retire Wealthier Than Doctors

 nurses with only a few extra years’ head-start could meet or even exceed the wealth of a doctor by age 65!

 - Physicians begin their career with 3+ years of residency training where they make less than $50,000/year in salary.
 As such, it’s common practice for MDs to defer payment of their student loans until after their residency, which is why in our spreadsheet examples the physicians debt increases their first 3 years.

-- A Pediatrician who graduated with $196,000 in medical school debt, deferred paying her loan off during 3 years of residency, then put 15% of her salary into paying off her debt until the debt was paid off (~Age 37-38), then put the same 15% of her salary into retirement account @ 7% annual return compounding every year would have $1,748,176 at age 65.
+- A Pediatrician who graduated with $196,000 in medical school debt, deferred paying her loan off during 3 years of residency and then put 15% of her salary into paying off her debt until the debt was paid off (~Age 37-38), then put the same 15% of her salary into a retirement account @ 7% annual return compounding every year would have $1,748,176 at age 65.

 - An Internal Medicine physician who graduated with the same debt and put in the same 15% salary as above would have $2,393,796 at age 65.